-This report contains details about our voluntary testing program for per- and polyfluoroalkyl substances (PFAS) in our water supplies.
+12 How to reach us This report contains details about our testing program for per- and polyfluoroalkyl substances (PFAS) in our water supplies.
 These man-made chemicals have been manufactured and used since the 1950s, but there is growing concern across the nation about the PFAS that could be in public drinking water.
-Results from our proactive testing program in 2019 identified that one of our wells (the Oak Pond Well) had PFAS levels above state and federal health advisory recommendation.
-As a result, we immediately shut the well off and began coordinating with the Massachusetts' Department of Environmental Protection (MassDEP).
-In 2020, we proceeded with the planning and design of a treatment facility to remove PFAS from this well's water, and we expect to complete that facility within the next couple of years.
-Until that time, the Oak Pond well will remain off.
-For more detailed information about PFAS and our sampling results, you can visit our website: www.aquarionwater.com/pfas.
+Results from our proactive testing program in 2019 identified that our Oak Pond Well had PFAS levels above state and federal health advisory recommendations.
+As a result, we immediately shut the well off and began coordinating with the Massachusetts Department of Environmental Protection (MassDEP).
+In 2020, we began to plan and design a treatment facility to remove PFAS from this well's water, and we expect to complete that facility within the next couple of years.
+Until that time, the Oak Pond Well will remain off.
+For more detailed information about PFAS and our sampling results, visit our website: aquarionwater.com/pfas.

 Aquarion is committed to continuing its investment in Millbury's water infrastructure.
-In addition to the treatment facility for our Oak Pond well described above, we completed the installation of new water mains to replace existing, older mains on Elm Street, Elmwood Street, Main Street, Millbury Center, and South Main Street.
+In addition to the treatment facility for our Oak Pond Well, we're developing a plan for upgrades to our Jacques wellfield and treatment facility, and we completed the installation of new mains on Captain Peter Simpson Road and Aldrich Avenue.

 As in past years, we've enjoyed taking part in and sponsoring community events and organizations.
-Aquarion is a proud to support Millbury Little League and Girls Softball, the Millbury Police Association, the Millbury Fire Department, VFW Post 3329, the Olive Branch Lodge, Millbury schools and many other community organizations.
+Aquarion proudly supports Millbury Little League and Girls Softball, the Millbury Police Association, the Millbury Fire Department, VFW Post 3329, the Olive Branch Lodge, Millbury schools, the Butler Farm Committee and many other community organizations.